compi-migui/tfg-doc/src/md/60_results.md

 : Comparison between the shapes of the data used by @vidal_structural_2020, @leon_medina_online_2023 and the truncated version of the latter used in this work. {#tbl:input-data-comparison}

 **TODO: better heading for this table? the full citations are cumbersome**

+## Performance measures

+As we aim to reproduce an existing methodology, in order to make it possible to actually compare our results to @vidal_structural_2020's side by side we'll evaluate the models using the same metrics they did.
+We'll also look at a few metric not evaluated in the original paper, namely the Matthews correlation coefficient (MCC) as described by @chicco_advantages_2020 and the General Performance Score as described by @de_diego_general_2022.

+### Binary measures

+There can be no doubt that we are tackling a multiclass classification problem.
+Our data set was gathered from experiments that ran on five structural configurations: one healthy and four of different damaged states.
+We want our classifiers to be able to discern not simply whether a given trial belongs to a healthy or damaged structure, but to which specific configuration out of the five.

+However, when it comes to evaluating the results, it is very useful to start with very simple metrics that we use as stepping stones to reach more generalized or global metrics.
+These are binary classifier performance measures: designed to evaluate the performance of binary classifiers, but applicable to multiclass classifiers with some creative reshaping of the raw results.

+For each of the _classes_—in our case, structural states—we look only at whether a given sample belongs to it or not (a true/false binary) and whether the classifier asserted it belongs to it or not (another true/false binary).
+The four possible conditions can be represented as a confusion matrix, a construct reminiscent of but distinct from truth tables.
+See **TODO: add example truth table**

+This gives us our first quantifiable results: out of actually positive samples, ones that were correctly predicted as such are True Positive results (TP) and ones that were incorrectly predicted as negative matches are False Negatives (FN).
+Conversely, out of actually negative samples, ones that were correctly predicted as such are True Negatives (TN) whereas ones that were incorrectly predicted as positive matches are False Positives (FP).

+From there we can compute the rest of the binary measures right away.
+As defined by @sammut_encyclopedia_2017, they are:

+-   Accuracy (ACC):
+-   Precision:
+-   True positive rate (TPR): also known as recall or sensitivity.
+-   F~1~ score:
+-   True negative rate (TNR): also known as specificity.

+**TODO: definitions and formulae for binary measures. take them, citing properly, from @sammut_encyclopedia_2017**

+**TODO: talk about precision/recall tradeoff**

+**TODO: a graphic like the one in oreilly's fig 3-2 illustrating confusion matrices would be neat**

+### Multiclass measures

 ## Reproduction